 Sadly, not all monsters have scales and claws.
 Make your way southeast from this final group of monsters to find some marauders busily looting houses, taking full advantage of the mayhem to enrich themselves.
 These marauders can be found just northwest of the area transition on the southern edge of the map.
 Talk to them and you’ll get a wide variety of moral choices, covering every possible alignment save Neutral Good.
 That said, most choices boil down to chasing the marauders off ([Chaotic Good], [Chaotic Neutral]), punishing them in some form ([Lawful Good], [Neutral Evil]), letting them go ([Neutral], [Chaotic Evil]) or killing them ([Lawful Neutral], [Lawful Evil]).

 If you do pick a fight, the marauders are generally lower-tier enemies by now, although one is an alchemist, and others are wedged in behind boxes that can make it difficult for you to reach them.
-A nuisance of a fight, more than genuinely challenging, and not terribly lucrative, either.
+More a nuisance than a genuinely challenging battle, and not terribly lucrative, either.

 Deal with the marauders however you wish, after which you’re done with your business in Tuskdale.
-Time to head (back) to the Womb of Lamashtu and get to the bottom of this Bloom blight.
-Be sure to sell excess loot, rest and do whatever else you need to do before setting off.
+Time to head to the Womb of Lamashtu and get to the bottom of this Bloom business.